 Check the Air for Volcanic Emissions or Vog

-Vog, or “volcanic fog,” is the hazy air pollution caused by volcanic emissions from Kilauea volcano on Hawaii Island.
+Vog, or “volcanic fog,” is the hazy air pollution caused by volcanic emissions from volcanoes like Kilauea on Hawaii Island.
 Vog concentrations depend on the amount of volcanic emissions, distance from the volcano’s vents and the wind.
 The primary air pollutants in vog are sulfur dioxide (SO2) and fine particles (PM 2.5).
 People at greater risk for health symptoms include those with:

 - Emphysema or other respiratory conditions